britishkenyan/Sales-Forecasting-Model/README.md

 ````

 ## Tools & Technologies
 - **Excel**: Data cleaning and exploratory analysis.
 - **Power BI**: Interactive dashboards and visualizations.
 - **Python**: Data preprocessing and integration.
+- GitHub: For project documentation and version control.

 ### The Problem: